wp-plugins/meeting-scheduler-by-vcita/readme.txt

 == Description ==

-vCita meeting scheduler allows website visitors to choose how they want to meet you:  face to face meeting, scheduled phone conversation or a advanced online video chat.
+vCita meeting scheduler allows website visitors to choose how they want to meet you:  in person, scheduled phone conversation or a advanced online video chat.
 <BR>
 vCita can also actively engage visitors after spending some time on your website which has proven to double meeting requests and contact requests triggered by potential clients.
 <BR>